Arukah Therapy

 back to top

-Pure Relaxation Massage
+Pure Relaxation

 Immerse yourself in total tranquility with Pure Relaxation Massage.
 Featuring long, rhythmic, flowing motion that emulate the flow of ocean waves, this session lulls the body into deep peace.
 Enhanced with aromatherapy to awaken the senses and soothe the soul.